Voyage of the Brooklyn Saints

-In 1847, the Brooklyn colonists learned that instead of the main body of Latter-day Saints coming to California, Brigham Young had chosen the Great Salt Lake Valley as the new center place for the Mormon population.
+In 1847, the Brooklyn colonists learned that instead of the main body of Latter-day Saints coming to California, Brigham Young had chosen the Salt Lake Valley as the new center place for the Mormon population.
 Although uniting with the rest of the Mormon populace was still much desired, the Brooklyn settlers lacked resources to undertake an 800-mile overland journey and start their lives over.

 Within three months, funding for a second migration became possible when gold was discovered at Coloma (January 24, 1848).
 Brannan publicized the rich finds locally in his newspaper and sent riders with a special edition back east, spurring the California Gold Rush.
 He operated lucrative trading posts for miners, while most of the Brooklyn pioneers worked placer mines along the American River.
 With the gold they unearthed, by July 1849, about half of the Brooklyn pioneers outfitted wagons and headed over the Sierras to Salt Lake City on a new route built by veterans of the Mormon Battalion.
 Their Mormon Emigrant Trail through Carson Pass became the main route west for gold seekers to reach the mining regions.

-In 1851, church leaders from Utah recruited about half of the remaining Brooklyn pioneers to build another Mormon colony at San Bernardino.
+In 1851, church leaders from Utah recruited about half of the remaining Brooklyn pioneers to build another Mormon colony at San Bernardino, California.
 Two Brooklyn Saints went to the Sandwich Islands, while most of the rest returned to their lives in the eastern states.